AT SEAGLASS

 Due to HIPAA laws, we cannot, by law, release any information about our guests unless they sign a written consent.
 Guests may ask for staff to make a “safe call” upon arrival to let family/loved ones know that they’ve arrived safely.
 Since we are a closed facility, guests will receive limited phone privileges, but are permitted one call per week, which must be approved and supervised by their therapist.

 Seaglass Recovery accepts most insurance providers.
 You can click here to check your eligibility using our insurance verification form.
-You may also call our admissions team at (928) 800-0039 to find out the level of coverage and benefits for your specific plan.
+You may also call our admissions team or fill out our free insurance verification form to find out the level of coverage and benefits for your specific plan.

 Our Addiction Treatment Options